 - Boost Frequency: 3.80 GHz

 If my active CPU frequency is beyond 3.80 GHz, then the CPU is overclocked.
-However, if it less than or equal to 3.80 GHz then the CPU is not overclocked.
+However, the CPU is not overclocked if it is less than or equal to 3.80 GHz.
 Simple math!

 1. Checking the Clock Speed through Task Manager in Windows

-The simplest way to find out if your CPU is overclocked is through the Task Manager in Windows 10.
+The simplest way to determine if your CPU is overclocked is through the Task Manager in Windows 10.

-You must know the base and boost frequency of your CPU for this method.
+You must know your CPU’s base and boost frequency for this method.

 - Select the Performance Tab and check the “Speed” provided.
-If this is higher than the turbo frequency of your CPU then its overclocked.
+If this exceeds your CPU’s turbo frequency, it’s overclocked.

 - You can also see the CPU’s Base Speed.
-If the Base frequency is higher than manufacturer specified than your CPU is overclocked.
+If the Base frequency exceeds the manufacturer specified, your CPU is overclocked.

-Since Task Manager tells you the real time information about your CPU, you can try running different loads and monitor the clock speed.
+Since Task Manager tells you accurate time information about your CPU, you can try running different loads and monitoring the clock speed.
 For instance, try starting a heavy game.

-If under stress, the CPU still maintains a clock speed less than or equal to the Turbo Frequency then your CPU is NOT overclocked.
+If the CPU maintains a clock speed less than or equal to the Turbo Frequency under stress, then your CPU is NOT overclocked.

 2. Checking through CPU-Z

-CPU-Z is free software that displays detailed information about your computer hardware including CPU.
-Here’s how you can check if your CPU is overclocked through this third-party software.
+CPU-Z is free software that displays detailed information about your computer hardware, including the CPU.
+This third-party software lets you check if your CPU is overclocked.

-- Once it’s loaded, look for the CPU Tab – its selected by default on startup.
+- Once loaded, look for the CPU Tab – it’s selected by default on startup.

 - In CPU-Z, pay attention to the “Clocks” section.
-In this section the “Core Speed” field highlights the current operating frequency of the CPU.
-If this number exceeds the Turbo frequency as specified by manufacturer than your CPU is overclocked.
-If it is less than or equal to the specified Turbo Frequency, then it is not.
+In this section, the “Core Speed” field highlights the current operating frequency of the CPU.
+If this number exceeds the Turbo frequency specified by the manufacturer, your CPU is overclocked.
+It is not if it is less than or equal to the specified Turbo Frequency.

-Also, you can do a simple calculation by multiplying the Bus Speed to the Multiplier.
-The answer will equally match the number in “Core Speed” field.
+Also, you can do a simple calculation by multiplying the Bus Speed by the Multiplier.
+The answer will equally match the number in the “Core Speed” field.

-If your CPU is overclocked, you would see a higher clock multiplier here i.e greater than 38 in the case of the above CPU.
+If your CPU is overclocked, you would see a higher clock multiplier here, i.e., more significant than 38 in the case of the above CPU.

 3. Checking through the BIOS

-The final and the most advanced method is to use BIOS to check if CPU is overclocked.
-This is a bit technical and it is advised not to fiddle around with the BIOS settings.
+The final and most advanced method is to use BIOS to check if the CPU is overclocked.
+This is a bit technical, and it is advised not to fiddle with the BIOS settings.

-Also, depending upon what version of the BIOS you have, the interface may differ from user to user.
+Also, depending on your BIOS version, the interface may differ from user to user.

-- The first step is to hit the “Delete” or the “F2” key depending upon what system to you have to access BIOS when the PC startups.
+- The first step is to hit the “Delete” or the “F2” key, depending on what system you have to access BIOS when the PC startup.

-- Head over to the CPU Settings on your BIOS – different BIOS version have different name for this section.
+- Head over to the CPU Settings on your BIOS – different BIOS versions have other names for this section.

-- What you are essentially looking for are settings related to CPU clock, clock multiplier/clock Ratio and CPU VCore (CPU Voltage).
-If these have been increased from the default than your CPU is overclocked.
+- You are looking for settings related to the CPU clock, clock multiplier/clock Ratio, and CPU VCore (CPU Voltage).
+If these have been increased from the default, your CPU is overclocked.

 - To check the default values, reset this section of the BIOS to default.
-There is always a key in BIOS that you can press to change the section to its default values.
-If the CPU is not overclocked than this section will not change even if after pressing the reset to default key.
+There is always a key in BIOS that you can press to change the team to its default values.
+If the CPU is not overclocked, this section will not change even after pressing the reset to the default key.

 The following video should further explain how the overclocking process works through BIOS.
-This should give you further insight into whether your CPU is overclocked or not.
+This should give you further insight into whether your CPU is overclocked.

 Also Read: What is CPU Throttling?

-There can be many reasons why would want to check if CPU is overclocked.
+There can be many reasons to check if the CPU is overclocked.

-If your system is performing erratically, then this could warrant looking into the frequency of the CPU.
+If your system is performing erratically, then this could warrant looking into the CPU’s frequency.

-Also, if you have gone through the process of overclocking your CPU and want to make sure if the process was a success then this could also warrant a check.
+Also, if you have gone through the process of overclocking your CPU and want to ensure the operation was a success, this could warrant a check.

-For instance, many mid and high end motherboards come equipped with their proprietary tools for overclocking the CPU.
-However, not everybody has access to such tools.
+For instance, many mid and high-end motherboards come equipped with proprietary tools for overclocking the CPU.
+However, not everybody has access to such devices.

-It should also be highlighted here that that certain low-end motherboards do not have the utility or the VRMs to overclock the CPU even if the CPU is overclockable.
+It should also be highlighted here that certain low-end motherboards do not have the utility or the VRMs to overclock the CPU, even if the CPU is overclockable.

-So the motherboard model can play an important role in determining if your CPU is overclocked or not.
+So the motherboard model can be essential in determining whether your CPU is overclocked.

 Also Read: Can B Series Motherboards Overclock?